lemrey/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 * :kconfig:option:`CONFIG_LWM2M_CARRIER_BOOTSTRAP_SMARTCARD`:

-  * This configuration allows the LwM2M carrier library to use a URI stored on the SIM card.
+  * This configuration allows the LwM2M carrier library to use the bootstrap information stored on the SIM card.
     The configuration in the SIM will take precedence over any other configuration.
     For example, if a bootstrap server URI is fetched from the SIM, the configuration set by the :kconfig:option:`CONFIG_LWM2M_CARRIER_IS_SERVER_BOOTSTRAP` Kconfig option is ignored.

 * :kconfig:option:`CONFIG_LWM2M_CARRIER_SESSION_IDLE_TIMEOUT`:

   * This configuration specifies the session idle timeout (inactivity).
     Upon timeout, the LwM2M carrier library disconnects from one or more device management servers.
   * The timeout closes the DTLS session.
     A new DTLS session will be created on the next activity (for example, lifetime trigger).
   * Leaving this configuration empty (0) sets it to a default of 60 seconds.

 * :kconfig:option:`CONFIG_LWM2M_CARRIER_CUSTOM_APN`: